niklasbrake/EEG_modelling/README.md

 ```
 mknrndll
 ```

+## Detrending EEG spectra
+The file EEG_modelling/data_analysis/detrending.py contains the code used to fit Eq.
+1, 5, and 6 from the manuscript to EEG spectra.
+The upper and lower bounds for the various parameters were optimized for our data and may need to be adjusted.
+EEG_modelling/data_analysis/synDetrend.m is a wrapper to run this function from MATLAB.

 ## Acknowledgements
 I completed this work during 2020-2023 as part of my PhD under the supervision of [Dr. Anmar Khadra](http://www.medicine.mcgill.ca/physio/khadralab/) and in collaboration with Dr. Gilles Plourde at McGill Univeristy.
 The EEG data used in this project was collected by Dr. Plourde.